Tackle legacy systems and processes with Intelligent Automation to improve central government services for employees, citizens and organisations.

 Drive efficient applications and claims processing

 Applications and claims processing is essential to citizen services.
-However, inconsistent processes are prone to errors fragmented channels (paper, electronic documents, emails and image handling) at different stages of the process.
+However, inconsistent processes are prone to errors and fragmented channels (paper, electronic documents, emails and image handling) at different stages of the process.
 The solution is fully integrated, end-to-end automation to enable claims processing based on configurable rules.
 A bot is able to extract multiple data irrespective of field form and position and can introduce complex error tracking and resolution.
 This eliminates lengthy manual work in the verification of applications with a process rate of 100 applications an hour.
 Because automation solutions can be laid over existing systems, the time from concept to deployment is accelerated—usually around 12 weeks and the ROI can be 15:1.

 Validate and improve data quality